hudec117/Mpv.NET-lib-/README.md

 This player was designed to work on Windows and tested in WPF and WinForms.
 Not tested on other platforms.

-To overlay controls over the top of the player please see this [issue](https://github.com/hudec117/Mpv.WPF/issues/3#issuecomment-396020211).
+To overlay controls over the top of the player please start with this [Stack Overflow post](https://stackoverflow.com/questions/5978917/render-wpf-control-on-top-of-windowsformshost).

 If you're looking for a media player UI, I'd recommend [MediaPlayerUI.NET](https://github.com/mysteryx93/MediaPlayerUI.NET). :)